 Prevalence of Forced Labor in China

 The 2020 List of Goods Produced by Child Labor or Forced Labor, published by the U.S. Department of Labor, identified 17 goods produced with forced labor in China, the most of any country.
 Many of these originate from Xinjiang.
-The report notes that due to the state-sponsored structure and extensive censorship in the country, it’s likely more goods are produced than those listed in the report.
+The report notes that due to the state-sponsored structure and extensive censorship in the country, its likely more goods are produced than those listed in the report.

 The Australian Strategic Policy Institute found that many global brands have goods in their supply chain with Xinjiang links.
 Such goods are now at a high-risk of being halted and investigated, ultimately risking fines, business continuity disruptions, and severe reputational harm.